AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 #### Saul Bernaber, Thomas Bradford, Emily Wood
 #### 10 May 2019

-**[Sidney: Hello friends! i will be commenting throughout your report in these bolded brackets.]**

-**[I see that you guys have created a new file.
-PLEASE DO NOT DELETE GRADER COMMENTS IN YOUR SUBMISSIONS.
-We need to be able to refer back to them to see that you have properly addressed them.
-After we see that you have addressed them, we will delete the comments ourselves.
-In the future, we would greatly appreciate it if you didn't start a new file but continuously worked on one file.]**

-**[Overall: Good job!
-Your writing is always superb.
-I would say that you need to improve on using your figures effectively throughout your report.
-It's hard to follow your report through when I have to jump around to find the correct figure you are referring to.
-Be consistent in linking (or not linking) sections of your report.
-Try to go back and add comments to your Python code.]**

 ## Abstract
 Excess dissolved air in a treatment plant’s influent water decreases the plant's functionality.
 The Spring 2019 Dissolved Gas subteam continued research to design a gravity-powered apparatus to extract excess gas from influent water prior to entry into a plant.
 The Spring 2019 subteam began to experimentally evaluate the prototype fabricated by the Fall 2018 subteam: a small-scale prototype incorporating a fluidized bed reactor.
 Given qualitative success, the subteam tested the prototype's effectiveness by measuring change in dissolved oxygen concentration across the apparatus.
 In future semesters, the subteam will continue to troubleshoot currently malfunctioning aspects of the prototype, and to iterate improvements to work toward a prototype for application in an AguaClara plant.

-**[Please use past tense to refer to current semester and prior semester work.]**

 ## Table of Contents